 10.6.
 ARTICLE VI - Subcommittees

 10.9.
 ARTICLE IX - Amendment of Bylaws

 1.1.1.
-The President of Oregon State University, recognizing the usefulness of ionizing radiation in the teaching and research missions of the University, directs that possession and use of radioisotopes and radiation-emitting machines be optimized at OSU facilities and by OSU personnel.
+The President of Oregon State University, recognizing the usefulness of ionizing radiation in the teaching and research missions of the University, directs that possession and use of radioisotopes and machines emitting ionizing radiation be optimized at OSU facilities and by OSU personnel.
 This shall be accomplished while ensuring that:

 1.1.2.
 The President has delegated to the Vice President for Finance and Administration the responsibility for maintaining a radiation safety program adequate to ensure compliance with this policy.

 The University Radiation Safety Program applies to all locations under University control wherein radioisotopes or radiation-producing machines are used or stored, regardless of ownership or the location.
 It applies to all persons working at or frequenting these locations, regardless of their relationship with the University.
 It applies to all radioisotopes and radiation-producing machines at these locations, regardless of ownership of the radioisotopes or machines.
 It applies to a limited extent to University personnel and equipment at non-University-controlled locations.

 1.3.1.
 The University Radiation Safety Manual sets forth, either directly or by reference, the policies, regulations, standards and administrative procedures applying to the radiation safety program.
 Implementing procedures are issued separately either as Radiation Safety Office Procedures (RSOPs), Lab Procedures (LPs), or other documents.

 1.3.2.
 The manual and all changes thereto will be issued by the Radiation Safety Committee after approval by the Vice President for Finance and Administration.
 Copies of the manual and of applicable state and federal regulations are available in the Radiation Safety Office.